arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 Rohan cast a locating spell, and followed the path it lit up.
 It led to a door on the second floor of the palace.

 He flicked his hand, and the door burst into pieces; and he walked in.
-The old king was lying in bed, half naked and drooling.
+The old king Philoteras was lying in bed, half naked and drooling.

 The king of Zior was fat, old, decrepit, and borderline senile.
 Years of lying with no shame had corrupted his mind, to the point that he believed some of his own fabrications, and he could no longer distinguish what was true and what was false himself.